LeeMorinUCF/ECP3004S21/demo_22_PP_Ch_11_Dictionaries/README.md

 northern fulmar

 ```
-The biologists have listed their observation.
+The biologists have listed their observations.
 Now we want to know how often a specimen of each species was seen.
 We could use a list of lists: for each item in the lists,
 item 0 is the species of bird
-and item two is the number of sightings of that species of bird.
+and item 1 is the number of sightings of that species of bird.
-You could record it as follows:
+You could record this list as follows:
 - Start with an empty list.
 - Loop over the species names in the list.
 - If the next name does not appear in the list, create a new entry with count 1.